devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-3.md

 The dynamic programming approach efficiently finds the minimum number of coins needed to make change for a given amount.
 This method ensures that all possible combinations are considered while avoiding redundant calculations, thereby optimizing the solution.

-## 12) Given coins of denominations 1, 3 and 4 with the amount to be pay is 7.
-Find optimal no. Of coins and sequence of coins used to pay a given amount using a dynamic method.
+## <mark> 12) Given coins of denominations 1, 3 and 4 with the amount to be pay is 7.
+Find optimal no. Of coins and sequence of coins used to pay a given amount using a dynamic method. </mark>

 ### Solving the Making Change Problem Using Dynamic Programming